 Traditionally, the entry point to an organization's network architecture was through applications that run on dedicated servers and had a thin web application layer.
 This made it relatively easy to maintain security and protect application servers by setting up a web application firewall (WAF) as the only point of entry to the network.

 To address these issues, 42Crunch Platform moves the defense from the network perimeter to in-depth directly in front of your APIs.
-With API Protection and API Firewall, you can protect your APIs from malicious intents with an API micro-firewall.
+With API Protection, you can protect your APIs from malicious intents with an API micro-firewall.
 The micro-firewall is tailored to your APIs, so it can distinguish hacking API calls from legitimate API traffic, unlike a traditional WAF-based solution.

 Most of the API attacks today could be avoided with proper data validation for both inbound and outbound messages.
 To make staying on top of security more straight-forward, API Protection uses a positive security model based on strict conformity to the API contract of the protected API.
 API Protection blocks unwanted requests (like bots) and prevents hackers sending random requests to your APIs to fish for information.